simonpoole/beautified-JOSM-preset/README.md

 The links to original icons remain if they currently don't have a replacement, current count is roughly 90 icons that either have not been replaced or are missing.

-To make using the presets easier with the original JOSM icons we've added one level of indirection in that instead of directly containing a reference to an icon, we reference entries in beautified_icons.txt and josm_icons.txt that contain references to out and JOSM icons respectively.
+To make using the presets easier with the original JOSM icons we've added one level of indirection in that instead of directly containing a reference to an icon, we reference entries in beautified_icons.mapping and josm_icons.mapping that contain references to our and JOSM icons respectively.

 ## Count of object presets